 4: know how your team will be impacted—and get them involved early on

-Rather than doing the usual company-wide grand unveiling of the redesigned website once it’s all done, consider getting people involved earlier on in the process.
+Rather than waiting until the website redesign is complete to announce it to the company, you might want to start gathering feedback from employees as early as possible.
 Your website has an impact on all aspects of your business, and everyone who works with it (and with customers) should be aware of what’s going to change.
 For example:

 SEO (search engine optimization) and dev teams will want to oversee the technical aspects of the redesign, including a potential URL migration, to make sure nothing breaks on a page and existing search engine rankings don’t tank post-launch